-All the benefits of natural cotton, including breathability and softness.
+All the benefits of natural cotton, including softness and ability to breathe.
 Popular choice for hospital and elder care use.
 Works well as a throw blanket for casual use.

-Lint generation can become an issue.
+Lint can be an issue.
 Loose weave pattern affects thermal quality.
-Actual dimensions of the blanket could be larger than standard mattress size.

-A plush, 2-sided blanket featuring Sherpa and microfiber – both soft and cozy.
-Great for layering or as a throw, and even looks nice laid across furniture.
+Plush blanket featuring Sherpa and microfiber sides – both soft and cozy.
+Great for layering or as a throw.
+Even looks nice laid across furniture.
 Comes in several attractive colors.

-It only comes in 2 sizes – throw and twin.
-Has the tendency to slide around, and may end up on floor when used on a bed.
+Only 2 sizes – throw and twin.
+Tendency to slide around, and may end up on floor when used on a bed.
 Not quite warm enough for very cold nights.

-Texture may not be as soft or plush as some may expect.
+Texture may not be as soft or plush as expected.
 Pilling after laundering is a common issue.
-Works better as a bed blanket than a "travel" blanket.
+Works better on bed than as travel blanket.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.